-Lu doesn't doesn't do endless leg extensions.
+Lu doesn't do endless leg extensions.
 He squats - a lot.

 Reason #3 - Improved posterior chain strengthThe Olympic lifts demand that your posterior chain - the entire backside of your body - is up to par to handle the loads.

 Why?
-Well, each of the Olympic lifts start from the floor, which means you have to pull it off the ground in order to attempt the lift.
+Well, each of the Olympic lifts starts from the floor, which means you have to pull it off the ground in order to attempt the lift.

 The glutes, hamstrings and low back are often the weak points of physique minded lifters.
 While leg curls have their place, they have no chance against snatches, cleans, and all of their variations.

 The Olympic lifts and their accompanying variations are potent posterior chain builders and are far more effective than spending hours on leg curl machines.